How Much Emergency Water to Store: Complete Guide

 - Rationing becomes real.
 Separate your “drinking only” supply from your “utility” supply in clearly labeled containers.

 - Hygiene water matters more.
-Without proper sanitation after a few days, illness risk spikes — which increases your need for more clean drinking water.
+Without proper sanitation after a few days, illness risk spikes — which increases your need for even more clean drinking water.

 - Resupply becomes part of the plan.
 At the two-week mark, you should be sourcing and treating additional water, not just drawing down stored supply.